cancel

 3. In the Scan Test Tool, select Local Administrator Password Solution, and fill in the fields:

-4. Target Machine: FQDN or hostname.
+5. Target Machine: FQDN or hostname.

-Scan Windows with LAPS 3.png
+Scan windows with LAPS 5.png

 4. Select Execute.
 Once executed, the tool will display detailed logs of the process.
 When your connection is successful, your credentials have been validated for scanning.

-Add a LAPS credential
+Add an AD LAPS credential

 1. In the Lansweeper web console, navigate to the Scanning > Scanning credentials.